 Cheaper parts that are used in budget PCs mean they wear out faster, and instead of 5 or more years of life, you might only get 2 years of usable life – during which you struggle with performance problems.

 So instead of saving you money, going for a cheap PC instead of investing in a quality one leaves you, just two years later, back where you started, having to replace your laptop and shell out more money.

 Limited Ability to Upgrade

-The ability to upgrade parts on your computer, like adding more memory or a new graphics card, not only can increase usable lifespan it can also help keep your laptop fast and productive.
+The ability to upgrade parts on your computer, like adding more memory or a new graphics card and enhancing it Graphically, not only can increase usable lifespan it can also help keep your laptop fast and productive.

 Cheap laptops and PCs often don’t have the same capability for expansion as higher quality systems, so you’re stuck with what you have and can’t add on or increase its capabilities.

 Shorter Battery Life

 Another drawback of a cheap laptop is the reduced battery life.
 According to Digital Trends, it’s rare to find a laptop under $700 that offers more than 6-hours of real-world battery life.

 The battery is another area where laptop manufacturer’s cut corners to make their “on sale” devices cheaper to make.
 So, if you buy a $400 laptop, you’ll be more likely to find yourself searching for power outlets in airports, when someone with a better quality laptop will still have plenty of battery life left.
 It’s not usual for laptops in the $1,000 price range to offer a full day of battery life.